 Therefore, the scope of the CR1815 is confined to the role of AUSF in NSSAA and all changes consistently update the spec in this respect.
 There is no reason to believe that the CR authors forgot to remove AAA-S address from step 4.
 Below is the quote from the CR1815 to TS 29.502:

-4. The AMF sends the EAP ID to the AUSF in a Nausf_Communication_EAPMessage_Transfer (EAP ID Response, AAA-S address, GIPSI, S-NSSAI).
+4. The AMF sends the EAP ID to the AUSF in a Nausf_NSSAA_Authenticate Request (EAP ID Response, AAA-S address, GPSI, S-NSSAI).

 The controvercy arose because the CR has updated respective Figure 4.2.9.2-1 and in the new figure the text above the step 4 arrow does not explicitly read "AAA-S address".
 It is however is a commonplace practice at SA2 not to show the full list of parameters in the figures, because oftentimes an exhaustive list of parameters simply will not fit into the figure filed.